-Please make sure to make a backup for your blog to avoid any mistake.
-Download the database, even, if it’s corrupted before doing anything if you can’t download your tables.
+Please make sure to make a backup for your blog to avoid any mistakes.
+Download the MySQL database, even if it’s corrupted, before doing anything if you can’t download your tables.

 Now, you get the phpMyAdmin dashboard, at the left sidebar.
-You will see your databases, just find the one that you want to repair.
+You will see your databases; just find the one that you want to repair.
 If you have a single blog or website, you will find a single database there.
-Just click on it and the linked tables will be shown on the right page.
+Just click on it, and the linked tables will be shown on the right page.

 Repair the Corrupted Tables